 (i) General.
 When the person on whom service is to be made resides out of the state, or has departed from the state, or cannot, after due diligence, be found within the state, or conceals himself to avoid the service of summons, and the fact shall appear, by affidavit, to the satisfaction of the court or judge thereof.
 It shall appear, either by affidavit or by a verified complaint on file, that a cause of action exists against the defendant in respect to whom the service is to be made and that he is a necessary or proper party to the action, such court or judge may grant an order that the publication makes the service of summons.
 Provided, when said affidavit is based on the fact that the party on whom service is to be made resides out of the state, and the present address of the party is unknown, it shall be a sufficient showing of such fact if the affiant shall state generally in such affidavit that at a previous time such person resided out of this state in a certain place (naming the place and stating the latest date known to affiant when such party so resided there); that such place is the last place in which such party resided to the knowledge of affiant; that such party no longer resides at such place; that affiant does not know the present place of residence of such party or where such party can be found; and that affiant does not know and has never been informed and has no reason to believe that such party now resides in this state; and, in such case, it shall be presumed that such party still resides and remains out of the state, and such affidavit shall be deemed to be a sufficient showing of due diligence to find the defendant.
-This rule shall apply to all manner of civil actions, including those for divorce.
+This Nevada Rules of Civil Procedure rule shall apply to all civil actions, including those for divorce.

 (ii) Property.
-In any action which relates to, or the subject of which is, the real or personal property in this state in which such person defendant or corporation defendant has or claims a lien or interest, actual or contingent, therein, or in which the relief demanded consists wholly or in part of excluding such person or corporation from any interest therein, and the said defendant resides out of the state or has departed from the state, or cannot after due diligence be found within the state, or conceals himself to avoid the service of summons, the judge or justice may make an order that the publication makes the service of summons; said service by publication shall be made in the same manner as now provided in all cases of service by publication.
+In any action which relates to, or the subject of which is, the real or personal property in this state in which such person defendant or corporation defendant has or claims a lien or interest, actual or contingent, therein, or in which the relief demanded consists wholly or in part of excluding the such person or corporation from any interest therein, and the said defendant resides out of the state or has departed from the state, or cannot after due diligence be found within the state, or conceals himself to avoid the service of summons, the judge or justice may make an order that the publication makes the service of summons; said service by publication shall be made in the same manner as now provided in all cases of service by publication.

 (2) Personal Service Outside the State.
-Personal service of summons upon a party outside this state may be made by delivering a copy of the summons, together with a copy of the complaint, to the party served in the manner provided by statute or rule of court for service upon a party of like kind within this state.
+Personal service of summons upon a party outside this state may be made by delivering a copy of the summons, together with a copy of the complaint, to the party served in the manner provided by statute or Nevada Rules of Civil Procedure rule of court for service upon a party of like kind within this state.
 This service method may be used only where the party being served has submitted to the jurisdiction of the courts of this state as provided by NRS 14.065.
 The service methods are cumulative and may be utilized with, after, or independently of other service methods.

 (f) Territorial limits of effective service.
 All processes, including subpoenas, may be served anywhere within the State’s territorial limits and, when a statute or rule so provides, beyond the territorial limit of the state.
-A voluntary appearance shall be equivalent to personal service of process upon him in this State.
+A voluntary appearance shall be equivalent to personal service upon him in this State.

 (g) Return.
 The person serving the process shall make proof of service thereof to the court promptly and in any event, within the time during which the person served must respond to the process.
 Proof of service shall be as follows:

-(1) If served by the sheriff or his deputy, the affidavit or certificate of such sheriff or deputy; or
+(1) If served by the sheriff or his deputy, the affidavit or certificate of the such sheriff or deputy; or